NWERC-Iceland/Website/content/system.md

 * For Python 2: the main source file will be executed by the PyPy Python interpreter to generate the output of the submission.
 * For Python 3: the main source file will be executed by the CPython Python3 interpreter to generate the output of the submission.
 * For Java: the compiled main class will be executed using the following command:
-<pre>java -Dfile.encoding=UTF-8 -XX:+UseSerialGC -Xss64m -Xms1920m -Xmx1920m</pre>
+<pre>java -Dfile.encoding=UTF-8 -XX:+UseSerialGC -Xss128m -Xms1920m -Xmx1920m</pre>

 * For Kotlin: the compiled main class will be executed using the following command:
-<pre>kotlin -Dfile.encoding=UTF-8 -J-XX:+UseSerialGC -J-Xss64m -J-Xms1920m -J-Xmx1920m</pre>
+<pre>kotlin -Dfile.encoding=UTF-8 -J-XX:+UseSerialGC -J-Xss128m -J-Xms1920m -J-Xmx1920m</pre>

 Execution as described above will take place in a "sandbox".
 The sandbox will allocate 2GB of memory; the entire program, including its runtime environment, must execute within this memory limit.
 For interpreted languages (Java, Python, and Kotlin) the runtime environment includes the interpreter (that is, the JVM for Java/Kotlin and the Python interpreter for Python).

 The sandbox memory allocation size will be the same for all languages and all contest problems.
 For Java and Kotlin, the above command shows the stack size and heap size settings which will be used when the program is run in the sandbox.
 For C, C++, and Python, the heap and stack sizes are limited only by the total amount of memory available in the sandbox.

 ## Software
 ### Editors
-* Code::Blocks 16.01
+* Code::Blocks 17.12
-* Eclipse 4.8
+* Eclipse 4.13
-* Emacs 25.2
+* Emacs 25.2.2
 * Geany 1.32
 * Gedit 3.28.1
 * Vim / GVim 8.0.1453
 * Idle 2.7.15
-* Idle 3.7.0
+* Idle 3.7.3
-* IntelliJ IIDEA Community 2018.2.4
+* IntelliJ IIDEA 2019.2.2
-* PyCharm Community 2018.2.4
+* PyCharm Community 20189.2.2
-* Clion 2018.2.4
+* Clion 2019.2.2
-* Visual Studio Code 1.27.1
+* Visual Studio Code 1.39.0
-* Atom 1.30.0
+* Atom 1.40.1
 * Kate 17.12.3

 ### Utilities